sergiodxa/remix-utils/README.md

 The ClientOnly component lets you render the children element only on the client-side, avoiding rendering it the server-side.

-You can, optionally, provide a fallback component to be used on SSR.
+You can provide a fallback component to be used on SSR, and while optional, it's highly recommended to provide one to avoid content layout shift issues.

 ```tsx
 import { ClientOnly } from "remix-utils";